brunaellen/pulsar-project/README.md

 Pulsar is built on the publish-subscribe pattern.<br/>
 In this pattern, producers publish messages to topics; consumers subscribe to those topics, process incoming messages, and send acknowledgements to the broker when processing is finished.

 When a subscription is created, Pulsar retains all messages, even if the consumer is disconnected.
-The retained messages are discarded only when a consumer acknowledges that all these messages are processed successfully.
+The retained messages are discarded only when a consumer acknowledges that all these messages are processed successfully.<br/>
 Pulsar is:<br/>
 * A simple client API with bindings for Java, Go, Python and C++.
 * Guaranteed message delivery with persistent message storage provided by Apache BookKeeper.